 Hi!
 I'm Rachel 🙂

-I'm a PhD student and HCI researcher in the School of Information at UT Austin.
+I'm a PhD candidate in the School of Information at UT Austin.

-I study self-tracking technologies (e.g., wearables and connected apps) and their applications for managing chronic conditions.
+I study self-tracking technologies (e.g., wearables and connected apps) and their applications to support individuals in the management of chronic conditions.
+My work employs a variety of qualitative, quantitative, and user-centered design methods.

 My experience